tpanj/bash4all/README.md

 # Installation
 For Unix-like operating system ( macOS, Linux, BSD).
-Run installer with bash script.
+Runing installer as bash script to install or update bash4all.
 Script will automatically install git from "your" repository (if not already available on system), clone this repository and bind your current user to it.